brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 ## Implementation Experience

-Hana Dusíková has a partial implementation of this paper in clang.
-Specifically, `std::constexpr_print_str` and a simplified version of `std::constexpr_error_str` that does not include a tag.
-This program fails compilation as desired:
+This proposal is implemented in GCC 16.
+Or rather, GCC now provides builtins that can be used to implement the library façade of this paper.
+[This program](https://compiler-explorer.com/z/rrrq3GnGY) fails to compile as desired:

 ::: std
 ```cpp